ModernHumanAnatomy/MHACapstone/docs/assignments.md

 ### Prepare

 The Major Milestone item in the Prepare phase is the **Capstone Authorization Packet**.
-Depending on your timeline, you may need to complete the **Alternate Timeline Worksheet**.
+Depending on your timeline, you may also need to complete the **Alternate Timeline Worksheet**.

 #### Capstone Authorization Packet